Conformally covariant boundary correlation functions with a quantum group: Introduction

-For vectors $v_{\alpha}\in\Wd_{2}^{\tens2N}$, the $2N$ differential equations of order two, guaranteed by the (PDE)-part of our main theorem, turn out to be exactly the equations \eqref{eq: multiple SLE PDEs} needed for the reparametrization invariance of the multiple SLE.
-Moreover, the full Möbius covariance guaranteed by the (COV)-part turns out to be exactly \eqref{eq: multiple SLE Mobius covariance}, as we wanted.
-The main task is then to choose $v_{\alpha}$ in such a way that the boundary conditions \eqref{eq: multiple SLE asymptotics} are satisfied.
+For vectors $v_{\alpha}\in\Wd_{2}^{\tens2N}$, the $2N$ differential equations of order two, guaranteed by the (PDE) part of our main theorem, turn out to be exactly the equations~\eqref{eq: multiple SLE PDEs} needed for the reparametrization invariance of the multiple $\SLE$.
+Moreover, the full M\"obius covariance guaranteed by the (COV) part is exactly~\eqref{eq: multiple SLE Mobius covariance}, as we wanted.
+The main task is then to choose $v_{\alpha}$ in such a way that the boundary conditions~\eqref{eq: multiple SLE asymptotics} are satisfied.
+For this, the (ASY) part will be used.

 The asymptotics property (ASY) refers to the decomposition of a tensor product of two representations into irreducible subrepresentations, which in this case simply reads